-There are no specific common tools in Cayman Islands M&A transactions used to bridge value gaps between the parties in a deal environment or industry with high valuation uncertainty.
-The deal documents are usually governed by onshore law (eg, New York or Delaware law)

-Contributed by: Shari Seymour, Kerry Ann Phillips and Michael Lockwood, Maples Group and, as such, the tools used for onshore M&A transactions would typically apply.
+There are no specific common tools used in Cayman Islands M&A transactions to bridge value gaps between the parties in a deal environment or industry with high valuation uncertainty.
+The deal documents are usually governed by onshore law (eg, New York or Delaware law) and, as such, the tools used for onshore M&A transactions would typically apply.